 - Mix the crème pâtissière with the almond cream, adding a capful of rum, then pour the mixture into a piping bag.

-- Using the piping bag, pipe a first layer, starting from the center and forming a spiral, then stop about 2cm from the edge.
+- Using the piping bag, pipe a first layer, starting from the center in a spiral, and stop about 2cm from the edge.

 - Insert your bean into the cream, then brush the edge of the pastry with your egg yolk.
 If you don’t have a real bean, you can also use a red or white bean (uncooked).